11 Benefits of Using a POS System

 11. Provides Support When You Need It

-Your new POS system can do a lot more than ring up sales, and to get the best return on your investment, you should learn to use all the features.
+Your new POS system can do a lot more than ring up sales.
+To get the best return on your investment, learn how to take advantage of all the benefits of a POS.
 All top-of-the-line POS brands include customer support resources to ensure you get the most out of your system.

-Many also have searchable online knowledge bases or blogs that you can access anytime to learn new features that can expand your business operations.
-This blog post from Lightspeed, for example, explains how to add customer Wi-Fi to your shop and use this amenity to collect data that supports marketing campaigns.
-Others provide how-to videos.
+Many also have searchable online knowledge bases or blogs you can access anytime to learn new features that can expand your business operations.

 - Shopify offered 90-day free trials to new customers, and for existing customers, it waived fees for gift cards, curbside pickup, or local delivery software.